Raz-y/My-CS-Degree-Progress/README.md

-# What's this all about
+# My CS Degree Journey

-This repository was created for me to document, reflect and learn from my journey to obtain a Computer Science degree.
+This repository is a space for me to document and reflect on my journey toward earning a Computer Science degree.

-## Objectives:
+## Goals:
-  + I would like to document my progress, what I've learned and how, What I enjoyed, and what I disliked.
-  + Accountability, I want this "little" project to hold me accountable.
-  + Challenge, although It's challenging enough, I know, with enough discipline, I can create something I will be proud of

-## How will this work?
+- **Documentation**: Track my progress, highlight what I've learned, and share insights from each course.
+- **Accountability**: Keep myself on track by regularly updating this repository.
+- **Challenge**: Push myself to create something meaningful and reflective of my growth.